 How can traditional automotive parts retailers stay competitive with the online-only model?
 With PRECISION.
 PRECISION Desktop Shipping brings the convenience and user-friendliness of the online model to the non-technical automotive user.

 Historically, the aftermarket parts industry has been primarily a brick-and-mortar industry.
 Parts stores and retail chains typically sold products in person or over-the-counter in a retail location.
-Some automotive parts retailers also had elements of wholesale distribution, selling parts in bulk to fleets, small garages, and automotive shops through inside sales business relationships.
+Some automotive parts retailers also had elements of wholesale distribution.
+They sold parts in bulk to fleets, small garages, and automotive shops through inside sales business relationships.

 In the past, automotive customers were reticent to order online.
 Many of these customers were not tech-savvy, particularly among older generations.
 Parcel shipping was rare, except when initiating a store-to-store transfer.

 Now, this landscape is changing, as is the face of the automotive parts customer.
 Millennials account for 28.7% of light maintenance repair purchases, according to IMR Research.
-This is a generation whose expectations have been shaped by their experiences ordering online: they expect ordering to be easy with fast, cheap and convenient shipping.
+This is a generation who expect ordering to be easy with fast, cheap and convenient shipping.

-Younger generations typically research the parts they need online before they purchase; they might even do it right in the store from their mobile phone.
+Younger generations typically research the parts they need online before they purchase.
+Some will do it right in the store from their mobile phone.
 They also prefer to skip or minimize contact with perceived “gatekeepers” in favor of online or mobile ordering.
-When available, they skip the customer service desk in favor of ordering the parts they need from a self-service kiosk.
+When available, they skip the customer service desk.
+Millennials prefer to order the parts they need from a self-service kiosk.

 As a result of these preferences, parcel shipping is becoming a more integral part of the aftermarket parts retail business.
 Customer-driven, in-store shipping kiosks allow customers to order custom parts and have the parcels shipped overnight, direct from the warehouse to their nearest store, home or garage.
-This combines the benefits of online self-service with the ease-of-use of in-store ordering, appealing both to older, technology averse customers and younger Millennial and Gen X automotive customers.
+This combines the benefits of online self-service with the ease-of-use of in-store ordering.
+This combination appeals both to technology averse customers as well as younger digital natives.

 With PRECISION Desktop Shipping, you can: